My God, folks, you want a CNN is so excited and reporters can barely keep their clothes on.

 We're digging a deeper hole here.

-Um and I I think I think now where we have arrived, if I understand this, we're really talking about branding.
+And I think now where we have arrived, if I understand this, we're really talking about branding.

-We're talking about branding, and no longer folks forget maple syrup and cigars, because we're not talking about that.
+We're talking about branding and no longer, folks, forget maple syrup and cigars because we're not talking about that.

 We're talking branding.

-And he's convinced that the low information voters are no way ever gonna want to be conservatives because they never party, they never go Hollywood, they never have fun, they're a sticks in the mud.
+And he's convinced that the low-information voters are no way ever going to want to be conservatives because they never party.

 Am I right, Toby?